tuupola/php-docker-k8s/README.md

-# Slim + PHP-FPM + NGINX + MariaDB
+# Caddy + PHP-FPM + MariaDB

-The fashionable setup.
-PHP 8.1 as PHP-FPM reverse proxied by NGINX and MariaDB as database.
+Modern simple setup.
+PHP 8.1 as PHP-FPM reverse proxied by Caddy and MariaDB as database.
 All in separate containers.
+Caddy handles TLS automatically.
 Current directory mounted into webserver so code changes can be seen immediately.
 This requires you to install Composer dependencies locally in the host machine.

 ```
 $ git clone https://github.com/tuupola/slim-docker.git
 $ cd slim-docker
-$ git checkout alpine-nginx-phpfpm
+$ git checkout caddy-phpfpm
 $ composer install
 $ docker compose build
 $ docker compose up